SphericalLabs/OpenSoundLab/README.md

 - Glide: Slope limiter
 - S&H: Sample and hold module
 - Tutorials: Player console for video tutorials
-- VCA: Added VCA with ring modulation
+- VCA: Added amplifier with modulation and ring modulation
 - Added performance menu to adjust framerate, resolution, foveated rendering and CPU/GPU levels
 - Added nudging for tempo sync with other clocks
 - Added navigation by dragging and scaling the complete patch